-Urban Realm refers to the everyday street spaces that are used by people to cross, shop, socialise, play, and use for activities such as walking, exercise or commute to/from work.
-The Urban Realm encompasses all streets, squares, junctions, and other rights-of-way, whether in residential, commercial or civic use.
-When well-designed and laid out with care in a community setting, it enhances the every-day lives of residents and those passing through.
-It typically relates to all open-air parts of the built environment where the public has free access.
-It would include seating, trees, planting and other aspects to enhance the experience for all.
+Urban Realm refers to the everyday street spaces that are used by people to cross, shop, socialise, play and use for activities such as walking, exercise or commuting to/from work.
+The Urban Realm encompasses all streets, squares, junctions and other rights-of-way in residential, commercial and civic use areas as well as seating, trees and other enhancements.
+When well designed and laid out with care in a community setting, it enhances the everyday lives of residents and those passing through.